OpenBitcoinPrivacyProject/wallet-ratings/report-03/criteria.md

 					</li>
 					<li>Feedback:
 						<ol type="a">
-							<li>Non-EDCH receiving addresses are hidden from the default view once they have been used?
+							<li>Non-ECDH receiving addresses are hidden from the default view once they have been used?
 (3.543%)</li>
 							<li>Preemptively indicates a loss of privacy when user elects to receive funds at a previously-used non-ECDH address, or prohibits this operation entirely?
 (1.771%)</li>
 						</ol>
 					</li>